WanluLiuLab/yasim/doc/src/tutorial/llrg/index.ipynb.md

     -o [OUTPUT_NAME] \
 ```

-where `[LLRG]` is the name of the LLRG you wish to use, `[ISOFORM_DEPTH]` is the path to isoform-level depth generated in previous steps, and  `[OUTPUT_NAME]` is a basename to output which is intepreted as `[OUTPUT_NAME].fq` for single-end reads and `[OUTPUT_NAME]_1.fq` \& `[OUTPUT_NAME]_2.fq` for pair-end reads.
+where `[LLRG]` is the name of the LLRG you wish to use, `[ISOFORM_DEPTH]` is the path to isoform-level depth generated in previous steps, and  `[OUTPUT_NAME]` is a basename to output which is interpreted as `[OUTPUT_NAME].fq` for single-end reads and `[OUTPUT_NAME]_1.fq` \& `[OUTPUT_NAME]_2.fq` for pair-end reads.

 Among all possible optional parameters, the most important are `--simulator_name` and `-e`.
 The former specifies what would appear in FASTQ SEQID, and the latter specifies the path to the LLRG executable.
-For example, if you installed PBSIM3 in `/home/yuzj/bin/pbsim3` instead of normal locations, you should specify `-e /home/yuzj/bin/pbsim3`.
+For example, if you installed PBSIM3 in `/usr/local/bin/pbsim3` instead of normal locations, you should specify `-e /usr/local/bin/pbsim3`.

 Compared to NGS simulators, TGS simulators support two additional parameters: `--truncate_ratio_3p` and `--truncate_ratio_5p`.
 These two parameters specify 3' and 5' truncation where 3' and 5' are **IN RESPECT TO SEQUENCER**.
 For example, suppose that an isoform is defined on the forward strand.
 PBSIM1 would take its cDNA (on the forward strand) and generate reads in **both** the forward strand and reverse strand.
-At this time, if we specified a 3' truncation, with respect to the reference genome, the forward cDNA-Seq read would be clipped on the 3' end while reverse cDNA-Seq strand would be clipped on the 5' end.
+At this time, if we specified a 3' truncation, the forward cDNA-Seq read would be clipped on the 3' end while the reverse cDNA-Seq strand would be clipped on the 5' end to the reference genome.

-The argument parser of the LLRG frontend supports pass-through.
+The argument parser of the LLRG front end supports pass-through.
 That is, arguments or options that cannot be recognized would be applied to all LLRG.
 For example, if we wish to adjust the accuracy of PBSIM, we can add `--accuracy-mean [VALUE]` parameter at the end of `python -m yasim pbsim ...` command.
 Since `--accuracy-mean` is not a recognizable parameter of YASIM, it would be passed to all `pbsim` processes.

 +++